awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review.md

 To review the change request, you can follow the link in your notification, or sign in to the AWS Management Console directly and follow the steps in this procedure\.

 **Note**
 If an Amazon SNS topic is assigned for reviewers in a change template, notifications are sent to the topic's subscribers when the change request changes status\.
+For more information about approvals for change requests, see [About change request approvals](change-requests-create.md#cm-approvals-requests)\.

 ## Reviewing and approving or rejecting change requests \(console\)<a name="change-requests-review-console"></a>